How to Find an

 - Which cello method books do you use?
 If not using, what other lesson materials do you use?

-When reaching out to potential cello teachers, make sure to ask if they offer trial lessons.
+When reaching out to potential cello teachers, make sure to ask if they offer any trial lessons.
 Taking a trial lesson can give you fresh insights on a couple of things:

 - Does the teacher speak clearly and ask appropriate questions to the student?
 How does the teacher respond to the answers the student provided and vice versa?